ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Timer - Using The Periodic GTimer.rst

 The first argument of begin() is the timer id (0~5).
 The second argument is the value of the timer (in microseconds).
 In the example, we fill in 1000000us = 1s.
 The third argument specifies the function to call when the time is up.
-In the example, we call the “myhandler” function to increase the counter value by 1 and print the counter value to serial monitor.
+In the example, we call the "myhandler" function to increase the counter value by 1 and print the counter value to serial monitor.

 GTimer.begin(0, 1 \* 1000 \* 1000, myhandler);

-The GTimer is periodic by default, therefore “myhandler” function is called every second.
-When we want to stop the GTimer, use “stop()”:
+The GTimer is periodic by default, therefore "myhandler" function is called every second.
+When we want to stop the GTimer, use "stop()":

 GTimer.stop(0);